DricenDev/TFG/README.md

 # Quantum Cryptographic Primitives

 This repository contains implementations of quantum cryptographic primitives over BB84 using Qiskit.
+To execute it all you need is to have installed [docker](https://www.docker.com/) on your machine.
 The following primitives are implemented:
 - Bit Commitment
 - Coin Flip
 - Oblivious Transfer